151henry151/parts-unlimited-to-bigcommerce/layout.md

         | PartsUnlimited       |
         +----------------------+

-CatalogContentExport consists of the baseDealerPrice, the brandName, 24 bullet points about the product which together form the description, the originalRetailPrice, the partDescr which is really more of a title than a description, the partImage which is a URL to the image, the partNumber, the partStatusDescr which indicates whether the product is in the current catalogs, the productId which I think is a unique identifier, the productImage which is another imagei URL, the productName, the punctuatedPartnumber, the retailPrice, any specialInstructions, the supplierNumber, the unit of measure, and yourDealerPrice.
+CatalogContentExport consists of

+*        the baseDealerPrice,
+*       the brandName,
+*        24 bullet points about the product which together form the
+*        description,
+*        the originalRetailPrice,
+*        the partDescr which is really more of a title than a description,
+*        the partImage which is a URL to an image,
+*        the partNumber,
+*        the partStatusDescr which indicates whether the product is in the current catalogs,
+*        the productId which I think is a unique identifier,
+*        the productImage which is another image URL,
+*        the productName,
+*        the punctuatedPartnumber,
+*        the retailPrice,
+*        any specialInstructions,
+*        the supplierNumber,
+*        the uom for Unit Of Measure,
+*        and yourDealerPrice which is what we actually pay

+The table is not very well formed, most of the columns are varchar(255), I would like to rebuild it with better choices for each column.

         mysql> describe CatalogContentExport;
         +----------------------+--------------+------+-----+---------+-------+